Hobbies

 - Seaguar Tatsu 8lb fluorocarbon

 I've won two Freshwater Sportfishing Awards from the Massachusetts Division of Fisheries and Wildlife (MassWildlife).
-These bronze pins were for a "catch and release" 21.5" largemouth bass (5lbs 9oz) and a "catch and release" 25" chain pickerel, both shown below.
+These bronze pins were for a catch-and-release 21.5" largemouth bass (5lbs 9oz) and a catch-and-release 25" chain pickerel, both shown below.